isomorphic-software/smartclient-docs/classes/DatabaseBrowser.md

 Note, if the [schema](#attr-databasebrowserschema) property is set when the `DatabaseBrowser` is created, the schemaPicker shows the schema name, but is set read only so the user cannot change the selection.

 **Flags**: IR

 ---
+## Attr: DatabaseBrowser.schemaFetchOperation

+### Description
+Optional [OperationBinding.operationId](OperationBinding.md#attr-operationbindingoperationid) to pass to the [DatabaseBrowser.schemaDataSource](#attr-databasebrowserschemadatasource) when retrieving the list of schemas for a selected database.

+**Flags**: IRA

+---
 ## Attr: DatabaseBrowser.selectButton